How to read this data

 Where every relationship comes from

-We read public companies’ own annual filings — U.S. SEC Forms 10-K and 20-F. Automated extraction finds sentences in which a filer names a specific company it does business with.
+We read public companies’ own SEC filings — annual reports (Forms 10-K and 20-F) and current reports (Forms 8-K and 6-K).
+Automated extraction finds sentences in which a filer names a specific company it does business with.
 A relationship is published only if it passes our gate: there must be a verbatim sentence, quoted unchanged from the filing, that names the counterparty.
 That quote is shown on every relationship card, with a link that jumps to the sentence in the original document on sec.gov.

 What we do not do: no news scraping, no rumours, no inferred links.
 If neither company said it in a filing, it is not on the map.